 List of Private Search Engines

 - Search Encrypt: Search Encrypt uses end-to-end encryption to secure your searches.
 It combines AES-256 encryption with HTTPS/SSL encryption.
 Search Encrypt securely retrieves your search results from its network of search partners.
-Then when you’ve finished searching, your encryption key expires, meaning your searches cannot be accessed, even if someone has access to your computer.
+Then after you’ve finished searching, your encryption key expires, meaning your searches cannot be accessed, even if someone has access to your computer.

 - StartPage: StartPage offers Google results with added privacy protection.
 It began as Ixquick, but changed its name in 2008 to StartPage, because it was easier to spell and remember.
 It offers a proxy service, privacy-friendly customization and HTTPS support.